SurenderLohia/surenderlohia.github.io/_posts/2015-08-06-cool-atom-packages-for-front-end-developers.markdown

 author: Surender Lohia
 categories: front-end
 active: blog
-excerpt: "Cool Atom Packages, Atom is a text editor that's modern, approachable, yet hackable to the core a tool you can customize to do anything but also use productively without ever touching a config file."
+description: "Cool Atom Packages, Atom is a text editor that's modern, approachable, yet hackable to the core a tool you can customize to do anything but also use productively without ever touching a config file."
 image: /assets/images/posts/atom-editor.png
 ---